elixir-ecto/ecto/guides/introduction/Getting Started.md

 querying at all.

 That's the first two steps taken now.
 We have installed Ecto and Postgrex as dependencies of our application.

-Now, we can change our `.formatter.exs` file so that Ecto's custom formatter rules will be applied when we run `mix format`:
+Next let's update the `.formatter.exs` file so that Ecto's rules will be applied on `mix format`:

 ```elixir
 [